sitimahmud96/data_engineer_assignment/README.md

     ```
     With the star schema the query is more straightforward so the analyst can focus to generate insights.

-# Create the Data Warehouse Architecture
+## Create the Data Warehouse Architecture

 ![Alt text](images/pipeline.JPG?raw=true "Title")

-This data pipeline starts with Debezium as the Change Data Capture mechanism to capture real-time changes from source databases like MySQL and Postgres (C), and streaming them to Google Cloud Pub/Sub.
+This data pipeline starts with Debezium as the Change Data Capture mechanism to capture real-time changes from source databases like MySQL and Postgres, and streaming them to Google Cloud Pub/Sub.

 A Python subscriber service then consumes these changes and inserts the raw data to the data lake (BigQuery).
 It follows the ELT approach where unprocessed data is stored on a single place and will be transformed after.